Le-bo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that switches bethween users
-A script that prints the effective username of the current user A script that prints all the groups the current user is part of
+A script that prints the effective username of the current user A script that prints all the groups the current user is part of A script that changes ownership of a file